BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/postgresql.md

 Those tables are partitioned as described in the @ref:[following section](#postgresql-partitioning).

 **scoped_tombstones:**
-This table allows to notify the indexing routines that a resource state has lost a properly like a type or a tags so that they can on their end delete the indexed resource from Elasticsearch for example
+This table allows to notify the indexing routines that a resource state has lost a property like a type or a tags so that they can on their end delete the indexed resource from Elasticsearch for example.

 The rows in this table are short-lived and are only as their notify purpose is temporary.